A Visual Mining Approach to Improved Multiple-Instance Learning: Background and Related Concepts

-The Medoids Instances Selection~\cite{Zhang2009medoidsMIL}~\cite{Zhou2007medoidsMIMLL} strategy computes the medoid for each bag using the $k$-Medoids algorithm.
+The Medoids Instance Selection \cite{Zhang2009medoidsMIL, Zhou2007medoidsMIMLL} strategy computes the medoid for each bag using the $k$-Medoids algorithm.
 Each medoid will represent a bag, and then the multiple-instance learning task is reduced to a traditional supervised learning task.

-In~\cite{Zhou2007medoidsMIMLL} the Medoids Instances Selection strategy is used to implement Multiple-instance multi-label SVM (MIMLSVM) algorithm.
-MIMLSVM transform a MIML learning task, into a multi-label learning task.
-MIMLSVM is also used in~\cite{Chen2009MedoidsMIL} as a framework to generate tags for Web pages by leveraging multiple-instance multi-label learning frameworks, and in~\cite{Zhang2009medoidsMIL} for dealing with unlabeled bags in which the k-Medoids algorithm is adapted to cluster the multiple-instance data so to partition the unlabeled training bags into $k$ groups.
+The k-Medoids algorithm is adapted to cluster the multiple-instance data so as to partition the unlabeled training bags into $k$ groups.
 After that, it re-represents each bag by a $k$-dimensional feature vector, where the value of the $i^{th}$ feature is the distance between the bag and the medoids of the $i^{th}$ group.
 In other words, the medoid of each bag has the minimum average distance to the other bags in the same group, with all bags represented as $k$-dimensional feature vectors in a regular supervised learning approach.